hasumedic/hasumedic.github.io/_posts/2016-02-23-classes-and-objects.md

 "This is just like Java!"

 In reality, this kind of constructors are not used that often.
 The main reason is because it's possible to define default values to constructor parameters.
-Furthermore, it's also possible to instantiate classes by passing its parameters by name:
+Furthermore, it's also possible to instantiate classes by passing their parameters by name:

 {% highlight scala %}